cyhunter/hgiVk/README.md

 ![picture alt](https://github.com/lumonix/hgiVk/blob/master/kitchen.png "Kitchen")
 *[ kitchen scene running in vulkan / face normals, no subdivision ]*

-If you wish to run the test application, you can download it: https://github.com/lumonix/hgiVk/releases
+If you wish to run the test application, you can download it here: https://github.com/lumonix/hgiVk/releases